griendt/gd6/docs/docs/phases/2_construction.md

 * contain an *HQ* that is under your control; **OR**
 * are adjacent to an *HQ* that is under your control, and are not controlled by anyone **else**.

 This means that spawning on a neutral empty land next to your *HQ* is allowed.
-This will automatically grant you ownership of it.
+This will immediately grant you ownership of it.
 Furthermore, if you already own the land next to your *HQ* and have some units stationed there, you may add additional ones.

 !!! tip